Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Applications

 \subsection{Semilinear elliptic PDE-constrained optimization}

-In this example, we consider a risk-neutral tracking-type objective with a semilinear elliptic PDE constraint under uncertainty.
+In this example, we consider a risk-neutral tracking-type objective with a semilinear elliptic PDE constraint under uncertainty, extending \Cref{example:semilinear}.
+Semilinear elliptic PDEs are a fundamental model class for nonlinear PDEs and frequently arise in PDE-constrained optimization.
+Here, uncertainty enters through an unknown diffusion coefficient.
+Pointwise state constraints are natural in this setting, for instance when the state represents a physical quantity that must remain below a prescribed threshold for each diffusion coefficient's realization.
 This type of problem was studied in \cite{Kouri2020} without state constraints.
 Our handling of state constraints will rely on the analysis for the deterministic counterpart from \cite{Haller2009}.
 For the purposes of illustration, we will focus on a specific nonlinearity and objective function.
 In this example, we verify \Cref{assumption:general-assumptions} as well as \Cref{assumption:continuous-setting}.

 The state is controlled on a bounded Lipschitz domain $\domain \subset \real^d$, $d\in \{2,3\}$.
 We assume that $\alpha >0$, $y_d \in L^2(D)$, and $y_{\max} \in H^1(D)\cap \mathcal{C}(\bar D)$ with $y_{\max}>0$.
 Let $\psi(u)\coloneqq I_{\Uad}(u)+(\alpha/2)\lVert u\rVert_{L^2(D)}^2$, where $\Uad\coloneqq\{ u \in L^2(D) \mid u(x) \in [\mathfrak{l}, \mathfrak{u}] \text{ a.e.~in $D$}\}$ with $\mathfrak{l}$, $\mathfrak{u} \in \mathbb{R}$ and $\mathfrak{l}\leq 0\leq \mathfrak{u}$, $\mathfrak{l} \neq \mathfrak{u}$.
 Consider the problem